-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 On Bay Street, earnings season begins to wind down.
 According to Thomson Reuters data, said 168 TSX companies have now reported third-quarter results.
 About 77 remain.
 Of those reporting, about 49 per cent have beaten forecasts on earnings and 43 per cent have topped on revenue.
 By sector, about 73 per cent of financials on the TSX have topped profit forecasts, although the country's biggest banks have yet to report.
 The data also show that 67 per cent of telecom companies have exceeded analysts expectations.
 On the flip side, utilities saw just 22 per cent of companies beat forecasts with 78 per cent falling short in the quarter.

 In individual earnings, J.C.
-Penney shares jumped in the premarket after the retailer posted same-store sales ahead of analysts' forecasts in the latest quarter.
+Penney shares jumped after the retailer posted same-store sales ahead of analysts' forecasts in the latest quarter.
 The U.S. retailer said comparable sales were up 1.7 per cent.
 Analysts were looking for an increase of between 0.6 per cent and 0.8 per cent.
 However, the company also posted a wider net loss of $128-million or 41 cents.
 Shares were up more than 9 per cent in premarket trading..
 On this side of the border, investors got a look at Hydro One results before the bell.
 The energy company posted earnings per share of 37 cents in the latest quarter and adjusted earnings per share of 40 cents.

 Elsewhere, Friday's session will play out against a backdrop of continued trade struggles.
 Reports early Friday said a planned meeting of leaders of the 11 countries in the Trans Pacific Partership didn't take place.
 Leaders were reportedly at odds about how to proceed after the U.S. withdrew from the pact.
 Reports also suggest that Canadian Prime Minister Justin Trudeau failed to show up for the meeting, set to take place on the sidelines of the Asia Pacific Economic Co-operation summit in Vietnam.
 Canada has said previously that it wouldn't be rushed into an agreement.